 There are a variety of software programs that allow you to subscribe to podcasts.
 One of the most popular is iTunes.
 You can download iTunes for Mac or Windows.
 Apple has a nice page describing how to subscribe to podcasts in iTunes.
 This software also allows you to synchronize your podcasts with an iPod so that you can take your episodes on the go.

 If you are using a mobile smart phone, such as an iPhone, you can use several different apps to subscribe to podcasts directly on your phone.
-One popular and full-featured app is Downcast.
-Apple also has an app of their own.
-There are also a host of podcasting apps for Android phones, such as Doggcatcher, BeyondPod, or Pocket Casts.
+Apple Podcasts, Pocket Casts, Stitcher, and Spotify are popular.

 - All audio content

 - Christ the Center episodes 401–600